USWNT star Rapinoe slams U.S. Soccer during U.S. Congress testimony for Equal Pay Day | Goal.com

 Rapinoe fielded questions from a number of members of the U.S. House of Representatives, addressing issues related to equal pay and transgender rights.

-Rapinoe, along with her USWNT teammate Midge Purce, is scheduled to attend a White House event Wednesday afternoon marking Equal Pay Day.
-The White House has said that President Joe Biden and First Lady Dr. Jill Biden will also attend.
+Rapinoe, along with her USWNT teammate Midge Purce, also appeared at a White House event later on Wednesday alongside President Joe Biden and First Lady Dr. Jill Biden.

 What is the status of the USWNT lawsuit?